Adult Christian Education & Formation

 Adult Forum meets regularly from September through May at 10:45AM in the Great Hall, right after the service.
 People often get a cup at Coffee Hour and then sit down for a talk or conversation.
 You can see upcoming Forum events on our Calendar, in the weekly email (sign up for it here), and sometimes on Instagram.

 Most Forums are presented by the clergy of the parish, and are discussions, lectures, or workshops on Christianity and being a Christian.
+In Lent 2025, our focus will be on the cross, and we will include theology, prayer practices, and creative expression.
 Some recent topics include:

 • What We Love about Lent from a Former Roman Catholic and Former Evangelical